Cosmology of non-local f(R) gravity: Non-local generalization of GR and equations of motion

 Analyzing (\ref{EOMPQ}) we recognize that the first line is the canonical EOM for the Einstein's GR with the cosmological constant, the second line with $\FF(\Box)=1$ represents the extension to the local $f(R)$ type gravities while a non-constant $\FF(\Box)$ as well as the last line are unique for a higher derivative (probably non-local) modification of gravity.
 The trace equation is of use and we write it separately

-If either $P$ or $Q$ is a constant then effectively $\FF(\Box)=f_0$ and does nothing with the non-local theories of interest.
+If either $P$ or $Q$ is a constant in the action then effectively $\FF(\Box)$ trivializes to $f_0$ and we recover a local $f(R)$ gravity theory.
 Note that thanks to the integration by parts there is always the symmetry of an exchange $P\leftrightarrow Q$.